Transvaginal Mesh Implants

 Transvaginal mesh is used as an implant to resolve pelvic organ prolapse and stress urinary incontinence in women.
 The product design and implantation techniques appear to be responsible for serious, life-altering complications in some women.
 It is estimated that there may be as many as 100,000 women with the implant.
 And of these, the proportion of women suffering complications has been variously estimated to be anywhere between 1% and 30%.

-Health Issues Centre has created a Facebook page to try and gather information about the number of women affected, and what their experience has been.
-We also have an information sheet to help women get the answers and support they they need.
+Health Issues Centre has created a Facebook page to connect women affected by mesh.
+Our information sheet will help women get the answers and support they they need.
 Finally, if you would like to provide information anonymously about your experience with mesh, you are invited to complete a confidential survey.
-We will still be collecting responses after we make our senate inquiry submission as we can continue to make recommendations.
+We have used some of this information in our submission to the Senate Inquiry.
+We will continue to collect responses until August 31.

 There is no register to systematically capture the number of procedures that have taken place in Australia.
 Mesh implants have been used since the late 1990s.
 The procedure is considered to be only partially reversible.
 Australia's Therapeutic Goods Administration (TGA) approved use of the mesh, however, more recently it has advised it is monitoring the situation.
 Women are encouraged to report complications via the TGA website.
 But note, the serial number of the mesh implanted is required to do so.
 This can only be obtained through access to medical records.

-Health Issues Centre encourages and supports women to consider making a submission.
-If you need assistance with preparing your submission, please contact Health Issues Centre and ask for Francesca Trimboli.
+Health Issues Centre encourages and supports mesh affected women.
+If you need assistance please contact Health Issues Centre and ask for Francesca Trimboli.

 What have we found?